We are thrilled to welcome transfer students and hope they seek our assistance when preparing to enter and arrive at the college.

 - All materials submitted during the process of application for transfer credit become the property of Wade College and will not be returned to the applicant.

 The Texas Common Course Numbering System (TCCNS) was developed to facilitate the transfer of general academic courses between Texas institutions.
 Common courses are listed on the TCCNS website (www.tccns.org).
-For further information on how this may affect transfer credit eligibility, contact the Office of the Director of Academic and Student Affairs at Wade College.
+For further information on how this may affect transfer credit eligibility, contact the Office of the Dean of Academic and Student Affairs at Wade College.

 Over the past two decades, national and international participation in The College Board's Advanced Placement (AP) Program has steadily grown.
 Wade College endorses the program and accepts AP grades as credit for comparable courses.